Day five and we’ve hit our first musical! I’ve no idea what to expect.

 Scrooge asks him who he is and he STARTS SINGING THE FUCKING SONG AGAIN.

-We’re treated to a bit of dialogue about the sage dressing for the goose, presumably sponsored by Chrysler kitchen, and are introduced to Tiny Tim, who is the only character in this film to have an English accent.
+We’re treated to a bit of dialogue about the dressing for the goose, presumably sponsored by Chrysler kitchen, and are introduced to Tiny Tim, who is the only character in this film to have an English accent.

 The third song of the film, if you count the second song as a song, is “God Bless Us Every One” delivered by Tiny Tim.
 Unlike Belle, who directed her solo straight into the camera, Tiny Tim directs it literally everywhere other than the camera.

-The song is completely unremarkable, don’t bother to look it up.
+It’s completely unremarkable, don’t bother to look it up.

 Then we see the following exchange after the Ghost of Christmas Present tells Scrooge that he sees a vacant seat and a crutch without an owner.